Learn more about how we are responding to the coronavirus pandemic in Sudan.

-At the end of 2017, there were nearly 3.3 million internally displaced people and 772,000 registered South Sudanese refugees in Sudan, as well as many other migrants in transit to Europe.
+By the end of 2018, there were nearly two million internally displaced people and 851,000 South Sudanese refugees registered in Sudan, as well as many other migrants in transit to Europe.

 Doctors Without Borders/Médecins Sans Frontières (MSF) continued to improve and expand health services in Sudan in 2018, particularly for those displaced by violence within the country or across the border in South Sudan, and stepped up efforts to combat kala azar (visceral leishmaniasis), a neglected but potentially fatal tropical disease.